CarbonORM/CarbonPHP/README.md

 CarbonPHP is a PHP 7.4+ library to simplify the building of custom, dynamic web applications.
 Its main focus is to make webapps run ridiculously fast, with performance and high-traffic scalability being the absolute highest concern.
 CarbonPHP has clocked in with impressive statistics, sometimes doubling the traffic that small servers with MySQL-intensive sites can handle.
-C6 works as a standalone backbone for your dev needs or in coroperation with other popular frameworks like [Wordpress](https://developer.wordpress.org) or [Laravel](https://laravel.com).
+C6 works as a standalone backbone for your dev needs or in the corporation with other popular frameworks like [Wordpress](https://developer.wordpress.org) or [Laravel](https://laravel.com).
 CarbonPHP's other goals include portability; allowing your webapps to be installed on servers with different operating systems (Windows, Mac, and Linux Support).
 Full MySQL ORM REST generator, and php written database tools designed around